When your ketone levels are elevated, you’re considered to be in ketosis. Signs can include changes to your breath, appetite, or energy levels.

 Short-term decreases in performance can occur.
 However, they tend to improve again after the initial adaptation phase is over.

-Most of these issues should subside after the transition period, but it may be important to be mindful of different foods that may be causing digestive issues.
+Some of these issues should subside after the transition period, but it may be important to be mindful of different foods that may be causing digestive issues.

 A lot of people report insomnia or waking up at night when they first reduce their carbs drastically.

 However, this usually improves in a matter of weeks.

 Many long-term keto dieters claim that they sleep better than before after adapting to the diet (25).